jrfinkbeiner/graphcore_snn/custom_lif_multi_layer/README.md

 source /<envs_root_path>/<env_name>/bin/activate
 ```

-and run your ipu python application of your choice.
+and run the ipu python application of your choice.
 If you want to use the `IPUModel`, which simulates the IPU using CPUs, set the environemnt variable `TF_POPLAR_FLAGS` with `--use_ipu_model` before running your script, or just add the line

 ```python
 os.environ["TF_POPLAR_FLAGS"] = "--use_ipu_model"